 The Federal Work Study Program is designed to allow a limited number of students to meet their cost of attendance through part-time work.
 Selection is based upon need that is established through the need analysis process in effect during the academic year in question.
-Students are encouraged to check job availability on the website.
+Students who have completed the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov may apply for Federal Work Study Program at uaccm.formstack.com/forms/work_study_application.
+Qualified students are encouraged to check job availability on the Federal Work Study Program web page of the UACCM website.